The resources below are not necessarily endorsed by the U.S. Department of Justice or by the Federal Interagency Working Group on LEP.

 Webinar: Language Connections: Tips to Create, Maintain, and Present Non-English Digital Content, U.S. Department of Justice (DOJ) and General Services Administration (GSA), February 2022.

-Multilingual Community of Practice, hosted by Digital.gov at GSA.
+Multilingual Community of Practice, hosted by Digital.gov, General Services Administration (GSA)

 Use of Automatic or Machine Translation